hacks-guide/Guide_Wii/_pages/en_US/flashhax.md

     ![Flashhax Region Select](/images/exploits/flashhax/select-region.png)
 1. Bookmark the web page, by clicking the star button and pressing `Add Favorite`.
     ![Bookmark Flashhax](/images/exploits/flashhax/bookmark-page.png)
 1. Open the site from the bookmark.
-It'll then proceed to download and load the HackMii Installer.
+It will then proceed to download and load the HackMii Installer.
 It may take some time as it is downloading the installer over the Internet.
     ![Downloading Flashhax](/images/exploits/flashhax/wait-for-download.png)

 If the HackMii Installer doesn't load and it instead freezes (you can't move your cursor), please restart your Wii and repeat step 4 until it works.
 It might take multiple tries, so be persistent!